Car Insurance for Young Drivers: How to Get Affordable Rates Under 25

 Does car insurance go down at 25?

 Yes — age 25 is a well-known milestone in auto insurance pricing.
-Most insurers reclassify drivers out of the highest-risk youth tier at this age, resulting in an average premium reduction of about 8–9%.
-However, the drop happens gradually throughout your early-to-mid 20s if you maintain a clean record.
-A single at-fault accident or violation can delay or reduce this discount.
+Most insurers reclassify drivers out of the highest-risk youth tier at this age, resulting in an average premium reduction of about 8–11%.
+However, the drop happens gradually throughout your early-to-mid 20s if you maintain a clean record — drivers pay nearly 27% less at 24 than they did at 16.
+A single at-fault accident or serious violation can delay or reduce this discount significantly.

 Should a young driver stay on their parents' car insurance?

 In most cases, yes — staying on a parent's policy is significantly cheaper than getting your own while you're still living at home or qualify as a dependent.
-Adding a young driver to an existing policy takes advantage of multi-driver discounts and your parents' established risk profile.
+A 20-year-old on a parent's full-coverage policy pays roughly $223/month versus $294/month on a standalone plan.
 Once you move out or purchase your own vehicle, you'll likely need your own policy.
+Learn more about adding a teenage driver and its cost impact.

 What discounts can young drivers get on car insurance?

-Young drivers have access to several meaningful discounts: the good student discount (up to 25% for a B average or higher), driver training and defensive driving course discounts (up to 15%), telematics/safe driver app programs (up to 30%), multi-policy bundling discounts, and distant student discounts for college students who leave their car at home.
-Stacking multiple discounts can dramatically reduce what you pay each month.
+Young drivers have access to several meaningful discounts: the good student discount (10–25% for a B average or higher), driver training and defensive driving course discounts (5–15%), telematics/safe driver app programs (10–40%), multi-policy bundling discounts (5–25%), and distant student discounts for college students who leave their car at home.
+Stacking multiple discounts can dramatically reduce what you pay each month — sometimes cutting your base rate nearly in half.
+See our teen driver insurance guide for a full breakdown of every available discount.

 Compare Car Insurance Rates in Ohio